surfman100/coding-documentation/database/database-optimisation.md

  - be aware that Azure SQL enforce resource limits so as to meet SQL.

 ## Columnstore
 Unlike traditional rowstore, data is physicall stored as column-wise data format.
-Both logically stored as table with rows & columns Columnstore slices table into *rowgroups* with high compression Each column in rowgroup is stored in *column segment* *Clusterd Columnstore index* is the physical storage.
+Both logically stored as table with rows & columns.
+Columnstore slices table into *rowgroups* with high compression.
+Each column in rowgroup is stored in *column segment*.
+*Clusterd Columnstore index* is the physical storage.
 Might use additional deltastore/b-tree in the background.
 *Non clustered columnstore index* is additional index.
-For real-time operational analytics Recommended for DataWarehousing, queries that run large aggregation workloads
+For real-time operational analytics.
+Recommended for DataWarehousing, queries that run large aggregation workloads.

 ## Plan operators
 [documentation](https://learn.microsoft.com/en-us/sql/relational-databases/showplan-logical-and-physical-operators-reference?view=sql-server-ver17)